GrosSacASac/virstellung/readme.md

         // for the event handlers to know which slide should go next
         // (there can be multiples slides on the same page)
-        //  only required if multiple slides are used })}
+        //  only required if multiple slides are used
+        getText: undefined, // function used to get the text content (server side)
+        // may be async
+        // needed because there is no native html include yet
+        // the text should be html escaped
+    })}
     <script type="module" src="./virstellungAutoLaunch.js"></script>
 </body></html>`;